 Surprisingly, I didn’t need to sign up again – my profile was still posted and ready, as if I’d never left.
 Good thing?
 Well, it made writing this Mingle2 review easy.
 At the same time, it tells me that Mingle2 never purges their databases.
 A problem considering most dating sites are measured by their user numbers (how many profiles sit on the site) and not how many people actively use the site.

 Case in point: I had an email from “over one year ago” waiting for me.
 It was from seven years ago.

 Having said all that, it was quick and easy to sign (back) up (again).

-Everything about this site screams, “FREE,” including the ads all over that you think are actually part of the site.
+Everything about this site screams, “FREE,” including the ads all over you think are part of the site.
 Annoying.

 Still, it’s well laid out once you get used to where to click.
 Your “Matches” are prominently displayed along the Search and Match tabs, all laid out for you one-by-one to either Heart (like) or X (remove from search forever).
 Sadly, my X didn’t work, and I had 10,000 Matches when I logged back in.

 My biggest complaint on most dating sites (free or otherwise) is that they don’t offer a search mechanism to see how recently someone’s been on the site.
 Mingle2 doesn’t stray – they don’t offer it either.
 Phooey.
 Click on their profile however, and along the top right you’ll get the magic details.
 “Seen in the last day”.
 Bingo.
-Or, in some cases, “Seen over a year ago”.
+Or, sometimes, “Seen over a year ago”.